 We work closely with USFWS staff responsible for the Refuges to share expertise about the communities we represent and to understand and support the current priorities and planned projects of the Refuges.
 Our focus includes:

-- Conducting outreach for the Refuges via special events, our web site, publications, and other approaches.
+- Conducting outreach for the Refuges via our web site, social media, publications, special events like the annual Friends’ Native Plant Sale, and other approaches.

-- Operating nature stores (profit from sales of educational, interpretive, and promotional materials in the stores funds Refuge projects, construction of trails and boardwalks, and purchase of outreach and educational materials).
+- Operating a nature store (profit from sales of educational, interpretive, and promotional materials in the stores funds Refuge projects, construction of trails and boardwalks, and purchase of outreach and educational materials).